-The Department of Visual Arts at Stellenbosch University offers a master’s in visual arts (MAVA) and master’s in visual studies (MAVS).
-These programmes offer an opportunity for specialised postgraduate research in studio production and theory within the broader areas of visual communication design, illustration, jewellery design, and fine art.
+The Department of Visual Arts at Stellenbosch University offers a master’s in visual arts and a master’s in visual studies.
+These programmes offer an opportunity for specialized postgraduate research in studio production and theory within the broader areas of visual communication design, illustration, jewellery design, and fine art.

-The MA in visual arts programme encourages research that is practice-based in its methodology, thus research wherein the relationship between practice and theory is dialogical and interrelated, not only in the research process but also in the final presentation of the research project.
+The MA in Visual Arts programme encourages research that is practice-based in its methodology—that is, research wherein the relationship between practice and theory is dialogical and interrelated, not only in the research process but also in the final presentation of the research project.